Dharani479/HCI/README.md

 	Can upload the course materials in the server and provides the path to the students Can check the feedback for the course from all students Can answer to the queries asked by the student
+	Can evaluate and see the marks of the individual in assignment

 Functions of students:
 	Can check his complete performance via graph